clemsonciti/palmetto-documentation/pages/documentation/software_tensorflow.md

    Number of chunks: 1 (Never request more than 1 chunk as Tensorflow will only use 1 chunk) CPU cores: 16
    Memory: 62gb
-   Number of GPUs: 1 or 2
+   Number of GPUs: 1 or 2 (Note: if GPU node is acquired, at least 2 CPU cores are required)
    Queue: workq
    ```